 If my project description violates a rule and is disqualified, will I be notified?

 Unfortunately, we cannot consult with each applicant.
-However, if the NACDS Foundation Scholarship reviewers determine that an application deserves to be in the final round of consideration yet has a minor flaw that can easily be corrected, we may, at our discretion, reach out to the applicant and request a modification to the application prior to the final selection of awardees.
+However, if the academic scholarship assessment working group determines that an application deserves to be in the final round of consideration, yet has a minor flaw that can easily be corrected, we may, at our discretion, reach out to the applicant and request a modification to the application prior to the final selection of awardees.

 What kind of reporting is required if my organization is awarded funding?

-This year, the Foundation is implementing a new system whereby winning schools are required to report two times a year until the completion of their program.
-Typically, this involves one report in mid-October and another in mid-April.
+The Foundation’s Scholarship Program requires winning schools to report twice in a 12-month period following the awarding of the grant, at the six-month and one-year mark.
 We ask applicants to design valuable and sustainable projects that are to be completed within a year.
-However, if you need more time, we require the reporting to continue every six months until completion.
-The template for the reporting form can be found on the “Apply for Funding” page.
+However, if more time is needed, we require the reporting to continue every six months until completion.
+The template for the reporting form can be found on the main application page.

 Can a school win two years in a row?

 Yes.
-Each year, the projects are considered on their merit, independent of prior applications.
+Each year, the projects are considered on their merit, independent of prior applications and/or awards.

 Can a previously submitted program proposal be considered for future awards?

-Past applications which did not receive an award are eligible for resubmission, however, the faculty member submitting the application should seriously evaluate the project based on the elements of scope, relevance, feasibility, and innovation.
-Historically, proposals resubmitted for review have received awards when substantial program updates were made to more competitively address the scoring criteria.
+Past applications which did not receive an award are eligible for resubmission with substantial updates.
+However, the faculty member submitting the application should seriously evaluate the project based on the elements of scope, relevance, feasibility, and innovation.

 What if my project is already underway?
 Must the project be brand new, or will you consider supporting an existing program?